ajd213/hypercubes/README.md

-# Hypergraphs
+# Hypercubes

-A Python module written in C to analyse percolation problems on hypergraphs, such as the N-dimensional Hypercube or Fibonacci cube.
+A Python module written in C to analyse percolation problems on hypercubes and other related graphs, such as the Fibonacci cube.

 **NEW** added functions H_hypercube(N, p) and H_PXP(N, p) to generate Hamiltonians (adjacency matrices) for the Hypercube and Fibonacci cube.